Dengue Virus Research Study

 Study Background

-This is a “viral challenge” study where, instead of getting dengue from a mosquito bite, you will be given an injection of a laboratory-grown dengue virus directly into your arm, similar to a flu shot.
+This is a “viral challenge” study where, instead of getting dengue from a mosquito, you will be given an injection of a laboratory-grown dengue virus directly into your arm, similar to a flu shot.
 This virus is weaker than the natural dengue virus, so symptoms from the challenge virus are generally milder.
 In addition to tracking what happens in the body over time, we will also see if there are any differences between people who have had dengue before and people who have never had it.

 Eventually, we hope that the findings from this study will help in the development of new vaccines and medicines.
 Be a part of advancing medical research and join us today.